-Please Note: This item is a pre-order and is scheduled to ship on September 30th.
+Please Note: This item is on Backorder and is scheduled to ship on December 2022.

 Each vinyl comes with a digital download card and those who pre-order will receive digital downloads of released singles.